 - inhibitors that selectively target activation of latent TGFβ1 localized to extracellular matrix

 We identified inhibitors of TGFβ1 signaling at the source of disease in the tissue microenvironment.
-Further, we demonstrated in preclinical studies that these highly specific inhibitors can prevent the activation of the growth factor in the fibrotic matrix and may offer a powerful new approach to suppressing pro-fibrotic signaling in multiple organs.
+Further, we demonstrated in preclinical studies that these specific inhibitors can prevent the activation of the growth factor in the fibrotic matrix and may offer a powerful new approach to suppressing pro-fibrotic signaling in multiple organs.
 In January 2020, we announced the achievement of the first milestone with the demonstration of preclinical efficacy in in vivo proof-of-concept studies.
 We’re advancing our collaboration with Gilead with the aim of selecting molecules to be developed as new medicines for patients with fibrotic diseases.